IBMAppModernization/app-modernization-openshift-templates-lab-iks/README.md

    ![Copy Login Command](images/ss3.png)

+1.5 Click `Display Token` link.

+1.6 Copy the login command in the `Log in with this token` field.

-1.5 Paste the login command in a terminal window and run it (Note: leave the web console browser tab open as you'll need it later on in the lab)
+1.7 Paste the login command in a terminal window and run it (Note: leave the web console browser tab open as you'll need it later on in the lab)

 ### Step 2: Clone the WebSphere Liberty S2I image source, create a Docker image,  and push it to the OpenShift internal registry